menmai/MyPortfolio/README.md

 2. Default project build was gutted by removing files that were unimportant at the time.

 3. Added a hero background image (With help from guide found here: https://love2dev.com/blog/responsive-hero-background-opacity/)

+4. Design, create and modify components for broad usage within the project.
+Bootstrap components were also used.